-- Our App Store Connect integration only imports subscription revenue, while non-subscription revenue will be excluded.
-Depending on how you selected to import your data, the amounts will either include both Apple's fees and VAT, or neither.
+- Our App Store Connect integration only imports subscription revenue.
+Non-subscription revenue is excluded.
+Depending on how you selected to import your data, the amounts will either include both Apple’s fees and sales tax/VAT, or neither.
 You can read more about this in this article.

 - Our Shopify integration only imports non-subscription revenue.